codeigniter4/CodeIgniter4/user_guide_src/source/incoming/filters.rst

 In addition to the standard HTTP methods, this also supports one special case: ``CLI``.
 The ``CLI`` method would apply to all requests that were run from the command line.

+.. note:: Prior to v4.5.0, due to a bug, you needed to specify the HTTP method names in **lowercase**.

 $filters
 --------